snahil/Linear-Algebra-Machine-Learning/README.md

 > Dependency

-Note : Ypu can install the anaconda for the compleat dependency resolve
+Note : You can install the anaconda for the compleat dependency resolve

 	"import pandas library"